"The Universe and Us: An Integrated Theory of Electromagnetics and

 lineman techniques to Bruce Whistance.

-Awarded the National Medal of Technology by President Bush in 2002.
+Carver Mead receiving the 2002 National Medal of Technology

 This is the first VLSI class in 1971.